-This relates to 183 (90%) out of 203 applications.
-117 (57.6%) were determined in the statutory time period and 66 were determined in an agreed extension of time.
+Quarter 2 figures relates to 254 out of 274 applications (92.7%).
+208 applications were determined in the statutory time period of 8 weeks and a further 46 were determined in an agreed extension of time.

 The national average for "Other" applications determined in 8 weeks or agreed time limit for Q2 in 2019 was 89%.

-The rolling Broadland District Council 2 year average for the determination of "Other" applications is currently 95 % which compares to a national target of 70% and as such the Authority is not at risk of special measures.
+We are now measured as part of a national measure for a rolling 2 years performance.
+If we fall below the national measure of 70% we will have special measures introduced.
+Our current rolling 2 year performance for minors/others is 93.4 %, which against the national target of 70% is good, and as such the Authority is not at risk of special measures.

-\ "Other" applications include advertisement consent, Listed Building consent, Certificates of Lawfulness, etc

-Year End Success: 90% of decisions
+Year End Success: 90% minors/others in agreed time